 The other common problem I deal with in marketing is the age-old challenge: quality lead creation.
-Finding the right customer for us, targeting that customer properly, and generating interest in our services is more of an art than a science, especially in a highly competitive market like IT services and custom software development.
+Finding the right customer for us, targeting that customer properly, and generating interest in our services is more of an art than a science, especially in a highly competitive market like Saas services or technology based-solutions.
 Social media and creative advertising help us address the challenge, but the old problem seems to be best addressed by the old solution: lots of contact.
 Whether through a trade show or cold calling, our greatest success comes from simply getting our name and face in front of potential clients and channel partners.

 Can’t Viably Test All Marketing Opportunities

 Zach Heller is a marketing professional with years of experience digital marketing, direct response, branding, and marketing communications.
 Zach owns and operates Zach Heller Marketing.